Asthma

 The treatment for asthma in adults involves:

 1. Avoiding or reducing asthma triggers.
-To do this, you need to know what triggers your asthma and then take steps to manage those triggers.
-Triggers can include viral infections, exercise, cold air, allergens, strong odors/chemicals, smoke, medicines, and even strong emotions.
+To do this, you need to know what triggers your asthma and then take steps to manage your exposure to those triggers.
 Once you know your triggers, you can control or manage them.
 (Use AAFA’s Healthier Home Checklist to help you.)
+Triggers can include:

 2. Taking asthma medicines as prescribed.
 You may need to take medicines daily, as needed, or both.
-This will depend on the severity of your asthma and the type of medicine you use.
-Some asthma medicines work to control (or prevent) the inflammation (swelling) in your airways.
-Other asthma medicines work to “relieve the squeeze” in your airways and aim to stop symptoms after they begin.
+This will depend on how severe your asthma is and the type of medicine you use.
+Some asthma medicines work to control (or prevent) inflammation (swelling) in your airways.
+Other asthma medicines relieve the muscles that tighten and squeeze your airways and aim to stop symptoms after they begin.
 (Learn more about the different types of asthma medicines and how they work.)

-3. Following an asthma action plan.
+3. Following an Asthma Action Plan.
 It’s important to know the signs and symptoms of asthma and when to take your medicines.
-An asthma action plan can help you self-manage your asthma.
-Ask your doctor or health care provider to help you with an asthma action plan.
+An Asthma Action Plan can help you self-manage your asthma.
+Ask your doctor or health care provider to help you develop an effective Asthma Action Plan.

 4. Taking care of your overall health.
 There are other medical conditions or illnesses that can make your asthma worse.
 To keep your asthma under control, you may need to take care of other parts of your health, too.
-Examples include allergies and acid reflux.
+Examples include ongoing and effective management of allergies and acid reflux.

 When your asthma is under control, you can expect: